TylerWisniewski/tylerwisniewski.github.io/cev.md

 In addition to my role as Team Lead this year, I am also love machining and I'm completing my Senior Design for CEV.
 As 1 of 10 Undergraduate students selected to become a "Blue Apron" (the highest level of Machining Mastery at Cornell) last year, I'm the most senior machinist on our team and I have 200+ hours in the shop.

-For my senior design, I'm designing an autonomous Dihedral synchro-helix actuation door system for our upcoming vehicle.
-This involves mechanical design, manufacturing, sensor integration, and PCB design.

 ![Technical Inspection](images/portfolio/cev/comp_tech.JPG)
 *A photo of me and some team members with the car before heading into (and Passing!) technical inspection at the Shell Eco Marathon.*